apeiros/baretest/README.markdown

 Known bugs
 ----------

-* touch/touched have to clean up after every Assertion#execute.
-Should use the mock hooks.
+Currently none.

 Foot Notes
 ----------
-[1]: "" The abbreviated form without support code and output formatters.
+[^foot]: The abbreviated form without support code and output formatters.
          The normal code is expanded to more lines for readability.